 Will Williams, Assistant Professor of Physics

-The NSF has awarded Williams a five-year $464,346 grant for his project titled "High Precision Spectroscopy of teh Beryllium Isotope Chain."
-In his lab at Smith, Williams is using lasers to make precise measurements of the energy levels in three isotopes of beryllium atoms - two of which are radioactive.
+The NSF has awarded Will Williams a five-year $464,346 grant for his project titled "High Precision Spectroscopy of the Beryllium Isotope Chain."
+In his lab at Smith, Williams is using lasers to make precise measurements of the energy levels in three isotopes of beryllium atoms—two of which are radioactive.

 David Gorin, Assistant Professor of Chemistry and Biochemistry

-The NSF has awarded Gorin a five-year $661,930 grant for his project titled "DNA-Catalyst Conjugates for Site-Selective Transformations in Biological Contexts."
-Gorin's research involves developing chemical reagents that selectively modify one compound in a complex biological mixture - studies that will increase understanding of molecular processes in living systems, including infections.
+The NSF has awarded David Gorin a five-year $661,930 grant for his project titled "DNA-Catalyst Conjugates for Site-Selective Transformations in Biological Contexts."
+Gorin's research involves developing chemical reagents that selectively modify one compound in a complex biological mixture—studies that will increase understanding of molecular processes in living systems, including infections.

 A Global Prize: Class Project Nets $100,000 Gates Foundation Grant for Three Students